festusaigbogun/My_First_Excel_Project/README.md

 **INSIGHTS**

-* The product "Paseo" have the largest sales and profit while..... has the lowest sales
+* The product "Paseo" have the largest Gross sales and profit while the product "Carretere' has the lowest sales.
-* Canada have the highest sales while... has the lowest
+* United State Of America have the highest sum of Gross sales compare to the remaining four countries.
-* The..... segment has the highest while.... has the lowest
+* The 'Goverment' segment has the highest sum of units sold compare to the 'Small business' which have the lowest.

 **RECOMMENDATIONS**